sfoley3/sfoley3.github.io/_pages/about.md

   - /about.html
 ---

-I am first year PhD student in the [Department of Linguistics](https://dornsife.usc.edu/ling/) at the University of Southern California.
+I am a first year PhD student in the [Department of Linguistics](https://dornsife.usc.edu/ling/) at the University of Southern California, advised by [Louis Goldstein](https://sail.usc.edu/~lgoldste/me/) and [Shri Narayanan](https://sail.usc.edu/people/shri.html).
 My research interests are primarily in experimental phonetics, laboratory phonology, and computational linguistics.
 Before coming to USC, I completed my MA in Linguistics at [UNC-Chapel Hill](https://linguistics.unc.edu/) under the advising of [Elliott Moreton](https://users.castle.unc.edu/~moreton/) and [Jeff Mielke](https://chass.ncsu.edu/people/jimielke/).
 Before that I was a lecturer at [Shanghai International Studies University](http://en.shisu.edu.cn/).

 ## Publications

+Foley, Sean.
+(Accepted).
+The coarticulatory behavior of Standard Mandarin apical vowels. *Proceedings of the 20th International Congress of Phonetic Sciences*. [pdf](/files/sean_icphs_2023.pdf)

 Foley, Sean (To appear).
 The acoustics of apical vowels in two endangered Ngwi languages. *Proceedings of the 57th Annual Meeting of the Chicago Linguistic Society*. [pdf](/files/cls_57_foley.pdf)